tomneep/climb-tre.github.io/docs/mscape.md

 * A FASTQ 2 file containing the reverse sequencing reads.
 * A CSV file containing the metadata associated with sequencing the sample.

+For *single-end Illumina* sequencing data, suppliers must provide:

+* A FASTQ file containing the sequencing reads.
+* A CSV file containing the metadata associated with sequencing the sample.

 For *ONT* sequencing data, suppliers must provide:

 * A FASTQ file containing the sequencing reads.